grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/07 Logs Tab.md

 > This feature is available since k6 `0.28.0`.

-When developing a load test, it's often useful to print messages for debugging purposes.
+When developing a load test, it's often useful to print messages for the purpose of debugging.

 The k6 API supports the following console logging methods: